Who Is Jared Kushner?

 Despite coming from a Democratic family, Kushner became a key adviser to Trump as he campaigned to become the Republican nominee for president in 2016.
 Kushner reportedly worked with Trump on various campaign activities, including merchandising, crafting speeches, social media outreach and the selection of Indiana governor Mike Pence as the vice presidential candidate.

-In one election controversy, Kushner, along with Trump’s eldest children, had successfully called for the dismissal of campaign manager Corey Lewandowski.
-Kushner found himself involved in another political storm during the summer when Trump tweeted a meme, originally posted on an alt-right message board, labeling Hillary Clinton as highly corrupt with an image evocative of the Star of David and money in the background.
+Kushner found himself involved in political storm during the summer when Trump tweeted a meme, originally posted on an alt-right message board, labeling Hillary Clinton as highly corrupt with an image evocative of the Star of David and money in the background.
 An uproar ensued over the anti-Semitic implications of the post.
 Kushner defended Trump via the Observer and said his father-in-law was not an anti-Semite, stating that the presidential candidate should not be blamed for messaging from supporters who harbor hate-filled, destructive views.

 After Trump won the presidential election on November 8, 2016, Kushner became a central part of his transition team.
-Despite the speculation that Kushner would return to his personal business ventures post-election, it was reported that he had sought legal counsel about the possibility of joining Trump’s administration in some capacity.
-As a close family member, he faced a possible breach of strict nepotism restrictions in the executive branch, as well as financial conflicts of interest.
+Despite the speculation that Kushner would return to his personal business ventures post-election, it was reported that he had sought legal counsel about the possibility of joining Trump’s administration, leaving him open to problems ranging from nepotism restrictions in the executive branch to financial conflicts of interest.
 In 2016, the Kushner family net worth was estimated to be $1.8 billion, the majority of which was in real-estate property holdings, according to Forbes.

 In January 2017, Donald Trump's transition team announced that Kushner would be named as a senior adviser to the president.